BiodataAnalysisGroup/intro-to-cwl-docker/README.md

 ### Audience and requirements

-This introductory tutorial is aimed towards bioinformaticians (graduate students and researchers), who are interested in becoming familiar to Docker based workflows in CWL, as is currently supported by the EG-CI infrastructure.
+This introductory tutorial is aimed towards bioinformaticians (graduate students and researchers), who are interested in becoming familiar to Docker based workflows in CWL, as is currently supported by the ΕLIXIR-Greece Compute Infrastructure (EG-CI).

 ### Prerequisites